Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Introduction

 \section{Introduction}

-In many complex systems, the impact of a cause on some response of interest is distributed across time.
-Exactly how this impact spreads and changes across time is of great interest to scientists and policy-makers in a wide variety of disciplines.
-This question not only relates to the magnitude of the effects, but also to exploring how far back in time the cause has a significant impact on the response.
-If a method for learning this impact function in a data-driven manner existed, one would be able to extract useful knowledge from a variety of time series data sources.
+In many complex systems, a causal variable is filtered into some response of interest via complicated and unknown non-stationary processes.
+Exactly how the causal impact spreads and changes across time is of great interest to scientists and policy-makers in a wide variety of disciplines.
+If a method for learning this filtering function in a data-driven manner existed, one would be able to extract useful knowledge about the mechanisms that generate variability from a variety of time series data sources.